millardjimmy/newest_jimmy_journey/README.md

-# JimmyJourney - LOTR EDITION
+# JimmyJourney - The Bookshelf

-This gem is out to help folks learn about Lord of the Rings, from media to lore!
+This gem is intended as a reference guide to popular non-fiction books

 ## Installation